WTAlmy/wtalmy/README.md

 4. PyAntiClutter
 - Written entirely in vanilla Python, designed to be cross-platform on Mac, Linux & Windows
 - Written by me in February 2021 to fix a personal issue I had with a large Downloads folder
-- Organizes files the specified directory (Downloads) by date added, modified, opened, created
+- Organizes files in specified directory (Downloads) by date added, modified, opened, created
 - Places old & unused files into a "Clutter" folder within each directory automatically
 5. Sept-20
 - A few of my projects from September 2020 and earlier, in Python, C, and Java